programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 ---
 ```
 {% endraw %}
-**Author** should contain the post author's name, exactly as written in the author bio file the site has for you (check the repo's /\_people folder/your-name.md next to its "name" YAML).
+"Author" should contain the post author's name, exactly as written in the author biogarphy file the site has for you (check the repo's /\_people folder/your-name.md next to its "name" YAML).
 To change how the site display's an author's name next to their posts, first change the "name" field in /\_people folder/their-name.md.

-**Date** should contain the date the post is to be listed as written, using the YYYY-MM-DD format, such as 2018-10-17.
-Note that the year comes first; hyphens separate the year, month, and day.
+"Date" should contain the date the post is to be listed as written, using the YYYY-MM-DD format (2018-10-17).
+Note that the year comes first and hyphens separate the year, month, and day.
 This date field will affect the URL and metadata for our post and show when it was written.
-In our current setup, though, the field does not have anything to do when the post actually goes live on our website.
-This publication happens when the site itself builds, so a post might live on your computer for days before being released to the world, or you might retroactively publish a post dated in the past if you so choose.
+In our current setup, however, the field does not impact when the post is published publicly on our website.
+This publication happens when the site itself builds, so a post might live on your computer for days before being released to the world, or you might retroactively publish a post dated in the past.

-Make a habit of putting quotation marks around your title; this keeps the site from breaking when your title includes unexpected characters like colons.
+Make a habit of putting quotation marks around your title as this keeps the site from breaking when your title includes unexpected characters like colons.

 #### Edit existing content
-To continue to edit your blog post after commiting, locate the post file (in the /\_posts folder) and click on its link.
-Then, click on the small pencil icon to the righthand middle of the page (if you hover your cursor over the icon, you will see the words "edit this file" appear).
+To continue to edit your blog post after committing, locate the post file (in the /\_posts folder) and click on its link.
+Then, click on the small pencil icon to the middle right side of the page (if you hover your cursor over the icon, the words "edit this file" appear).
 This brings you to a text editor, after which you follow the same steps to save your changes as you did when creating a new file.

 {% include figure.html filename="groupblogging-locate-edit-icon.png" caption="Screenshot of where to find the edit icon" %}

 #### Checking how your post appears
-Although this isn't the same as seeing what your post will look like when published to your website, you can either:
+Although this is not the same as seeing what your post will look like when published to your website, you can either:
-* look at the GitHub repository version of your post to see whether your Markdown formatting looks right (click on the post file link inside the \_posts folder and scroll down to see your post)
+* look at the GitHub repository version of your post to see whether your Markdown formatting looks correct (click on the post file link inside the \_posts folder and scroll down to see your post)
 * use the "preview post" option, or
 {% include figure.html filename="groupblogging-preview-post.png" caption="Screenshot of how to preview a post" %}
-To see what your post looks like on the final website (i.e. incorporating any special design or functionality), you will either need to [refer to the previous Jekyll lesson](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) to learn to run your site locally, or wait until you are ready to publish.
-(The Netlify tool we installed during setup lets you see what your webpage will look like when you are moving your page to the live site, but not when you are still drafting.)
+To see what your post looks like on the website (incorporating any special design or functionality), you will either need to [refer to the previous Jekyll lesson](https://programminghistorian.org/en/lessons/building-static-sites-with-jekyll-github-pages) to learn to run your site locally, or wait until you are ready to publish.
+The Netlify tool we installed during setup lets you see what your webpage will look like when you are moving your page to the live site, but not when you are still drafting.

 ## Reviewing and Publishing
 When you are ready to publish your work, you will initiate a "pull request" and have your content "merged" into the public website by a reviewer, as described below.